Growth

 • Branded client portal

-• Many customization options
+• Many customisation options

-• Integrations with many accounting softwares
+• Integrations with many accounting software

 • Full AML process

-• Time consuming to set up
+• Time consuming set up

 • Few reporting options (not enough for analysis and billing)